 My surprise quickly transformed into concern as I looked over at Gareth with his head in his hands.
 He was grimacing in pain and verbalising multiple concerns.
 I’m certainly no stranger to the art of catastrophising and I know only too well how it can physically exhaust you when it takes over your main focus.

 We offered kind words such as “you’re doing so well,” spoken with complete genuinity of course, however at this point me there is no way me and Johnny could have predicted how Gareth was going to, in the next 40 hours fall to the lowest of low and somehow rise from the ashes like a beautiful Irish phoenix, leaving us in pure awe of his incredible, never-say-die grit.

 Gareth was in a very unfavourable position as Johnny and I had experienced previous endurance pain together in terms of digging in through the pain barrier and succeeding after being convinced for hours that you can not.
-Thanks to a couple of mighty mountains and most poignantly running 6 marathons in 6 days in The Sahara Desert, 2019.
+Thanks to a couple of mighty mountains and the hellish experience of running 6 marathons in 6 days in The Sahara Desert, 2019.

 He didn’t have those experiences to remind him that his body can push through that almost-paralysing misery when the going got tough.